MicrosoftDocs/VBA-Docs/api/Publisher.Shape.WebNavigationBarSetName.md

 This property is only accessible for shapes that represent an instance of a Web navigation bar set.
 Use the  **[Type](Publisher.Shape.Type.md)** property of the **[Shape](Publisher.Shape.md)** object to determine if a shape represents an instance of a Web navigation bar set.

 Use the  **WebNavigationBarSetName** property to return the name of a **[WebNavigationBarSet](Publisher.WebNavigationBarSet.md)** object.
-Multiple pages in a Web publication can each have a shape representing an instance of the same Web navigation bar set.
+Multiple pages in a web publication can each have a shape representing an instance of the same Web navigation bar set.
 Changes made to a **WebNavigationBarSet** object are reflected in all the shapes representing instances of that Web navigation bar set.

 ## Example